Published on October 23, 2024

 Other causes of low sperm count include:

 • Drug use.
-Anabolic steroids taken to stimulate muscle strength and growth can cause the testicles to shrink and sperm production to decrease.
-Use of cocaine or marijuana might reduce the number and quality of your sperm as well.
+Anabolic steroids taken to boost muscle strength and growth can cause the body to make less sperm.
+Use of cocaine or marijuana might lower the number and quality of sperm as well.

 • Alcohol use.
-Drinking alcohol can lower testosterone levels and cause decreased sperm production.
+Heavy or ongoing alcohol use can lower testosterone levels and cause the body to make less sperm.

 • Tobacco smoking.
-Men who smoke might have a lower sperm count than do those who don't smoke.
+People who smoke might have a lower sperm count than people who don't smoke.

 • Sperm testing issues.
-Lower than normal sperm counts can result from testing a sperm sample that was taken too soon after your last ejaculation; was taken too soon after an illness or stressful event; or didn't contain all of the semen you ejaculated because some was spilled during collection.
-For this reason, results are generally based on several samples taken over a period of time.
+A sperm count can appear lower than it really is due to various testing issues.
+For instance, a sperm sample may be taken too soon after your last ejaculation.
+Or the sample could be taken too soon after an illness or stressful event.
+Sperm count also can appear low if the sample doesn't contain all of the semen your penis released because some was spilled during collection.
+For this reason, results usually are based on a few samples taken over time.

 Risk factors

-A number of risk factors are linked to low sperm count and other problems that can cause low sperm count.
-They include:
+Many risk factors are linked with low sperm count and other issues that can cause low sperm count.

-• Being born with a fertility disorder or having a blood relative, such as your brother or father, with a fertility disorder
+• Being born with a fertility disorder or having a blood relative with a fertility disorder.

 Complications